 If you’ve run more than one 5k, you’ve probably experienced both situations.

-It’s clear the marathon bug has bit a lot of people.
+The marathon bug has bitten a lot of people.
 The word “only” becomes associated with half marathons.

 “New Runner” has become associated with those training for 5ks.
-To be honest, despite being short, 5ks are one of the hardest races distances to run well.
+To be honest, despite being short, 5ks are one of the best and hardest race distances to run well.
 There is little room for error.
-Thinking out loud, most any athlete can benefit from adding a few 5ks into their training plan.
+Most athletes can benefit from adding a few 5ks into their training plan.

-Reason 1: The need for speed: 5ks make you feel fast.
-Longer distances make you feel strong while shorter distances make you feel fast.
+Reason 1: 5ks are the Best because of the need for speed: 5ks make you feel fast.
+Longer distances make you feel strong, while shorter distances make you feel fast.

 5ks are quick and dirty.
 5ks are all of a distance “race pain” in a short amount of time.

-Reason 2: Easier to Recover From: If you have a terrible race, try again next week: I’ve had a terrible 5ks only to be followed by an awesome 5k the following week.
+Reason 2: 5ks are the Best Because They Easier to Recover From If you have a terrible race, try again next week: I’ve had a terrible 5ks only to be followed by an awesome 5k the following week.